7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 It escapes from the liquid in the form of small bubbles and creates the desired tingling effect.

 At -78 °C (-108.4 °F) CO2 is frozen.
-It is then called dry ice because it changes directly from solid to gaseous.
+It is then called dry ice.
+The reason for this is that it passes directly from the solid to the gaseous state when heated.

 At entertainment events, CO2 is used to produce fog.
 You may have experienced that yourself.

-Carbon dioxide plays a very important role for the life on earth.
+Carbon dioxide plays a very important role in the life on Earth.

 In this context, the importance of CO2 is so great that scientists declare the effects of other greenhouse gases, such as methane, nitrous oxide, F-gases, etc., in carbon dioxide equivalents.